CharlesFauman/fauman.org/SoftwareEngineering.md

 ### Cross-team data flow: Q3-Q4 2022
-Please ask for more information - I can talk more about the work, but can't be too specific on the specific project.

 #### What
 * Created the first ever reference data system to automatically flow quant outputs back into the reference data team